adversary-org/twython-tools/README.md

 Command line scripts and tools for implementing Twython functions.

-Incorporates functions from other Python libraries and modules, including twython, requests, python-gnupg and foad.py.
+Incorporates functions from other Python libraries and modules, including twython, requests, PyCrypto, and foad.py.

-Also uses GPG and Tor.
+Use of Tor is optional.

 The scripts in legacy/ are legacy scripts and only present for reference.